The Royal Mint

 As the world’s leading export mint, The Royal Mint manufactures coins used throughout the United Kingdom.
 It also supplies banks and produces military medals for an average of 60 countries around the world every year.

 The mint uses similar processes to the ones they have used since time immemorial.
 That dedication to tradition is part of what makes Gold coins and Silver coins from The Royal Mint so valuable.

-Some of the most famous coins from The Royal Mint include the Silver and Gold Britannias and the Lunar Series.
+Some of the most famous British Royal Mint gold coins include the Brittanias and the Lunar Series, both also available in silver.
 Timeless British coins include the British Gold Sovereigns while the newest series celebrating the Queen’s Beasts offers a new flair on classic designs.